Do I need a TV licence to watch Netflix and NOW TV?

 A TV licence allows you to watch any live TV programme.
 Live TV is any programme you watch or record while it is being shown on the TV, or through an online TV service on another device, such as a smartphone.
 This includes live sports, and films being shown live.
 It also includes recordings made through digital boxes, such as a Sky box.

 Since 1 September, you now need a TV licence in order to legally download or watch any shows on BBC iPlayer, including both live and on-demand programmes.
 A colour licence will cost you around £145.00 per year, though this cost can be broken down into monthly payments.
-You can find out more about how this change affects you in our blog on needing a TV licence to watch BBC iPlayer.

 Do I need a licence to stream programmes?